-Since term life is primary bought by individuals or businesses to cover a specific period of time, such as 10, 15, 20, or 30 years, the cost is much lower than whole life insurance.
+Since term life is primarily bought by individuals or businesses to cover a specific period of time, such as 10, 15, 20, or 30 years, the cost is much lower for term life vs whole life insurance.
 The reason for this is that whole life insurance is permanent, whereas term life is temporary.

 Here are details on how individuals and businesses use term life insurance: